 Now I say, come to the Lord's Supper not out of obligation or routine, but come and experience Christ, the Risen Lord.
 Let Christ satisfy your soul.
 Let the Lord's Supper increase your love for Christ.
 Let the power of Christ cover you with the cleansing of sin from your life.
-As we prepare to partake in the Lord's Supper let us also take to heart what Jesus spoke, for we need to understand we are an offering to Him as well, "So if you are offering your gift at the altar and there remember that your brother has something against you, 24 leave your gift there before the altar and go.
+As we prepare to partake in the Lord's Supper let us also take to heart what Jesus spoke, for we need to understand we are an offering a gift at His altar as well, "So if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there before the altar and go.
 First be reconciled to your brother, and then come and offer your gift."
 (Matthew 5:23-24) Secondly, we need to prepare as Paul instructed in our passage in 1st Corinthians 11, in verses 27 and 28, "Therefore whoever eats the bread or drinks the cup of the Lord in an unworthy manner, shall be guilty of the body and the blood of the Lord.
-28 But a man must examine himself, and in so doing he is to eat of the bread and drink of the cup."
-Now we will take time to meditate on the seriousness and joy of the Lord's Supper, confess our sins, repent before the Lord and prepare our heart, mind and soul to eat of the Lord and drink His blessings.
+But a man must examine himself, and in so doing he is to eat of the bread and drink of the cup."
+Now we will take time to meditate on the seriousness, remembrance and joy of the Lord's Supper, confess our sins, repent before the Lord and prepare our heart, mind and soul to eat of the Lord and drink His blessings.

-Please spend a few moments of time in silent prayer.
+Please spend a few moments of time in silent prayer of confession and repentance.

-Brother Shawn please pray for the Lord's Supper we will now partake and distribute the elements.
+Brother Patrick and Richard, please come forward, Patrick, please pray for and bless the Lord's Supper and then please distribute the elements.

-Now my beloved let us remember, proclaim, rejoice and feast upon our Lord and Savior Jesus Christ.
-"The Lord Jesus in the night in which He was betrayed took bread; 24 and when He had given thanks, He broke it and said, 'This is My body, which is for you; do this in remembrance of Me.' " Please, my beloved in Christ, eat the bread of life, may it nourish your soul, by our faith we are obedient.
-25 "In the same way He took the cup also after supper, saying, 'This cup is the new covenant in My blood; do this, as often as you drink it, in remembrance of Me.' " My beloved, drink and celebrate the spiritual life Christ brought into your souls.
+Now my beloved let us remember, proclaim, rejoice and feast upon these elements that symbolize our Lord and Savior Jesus Christ.
+"The Lord Jesus in the night in which He was betrayed took bread; and when He had given thanks, He broke it and said, 'This is My body, which is for you; do this in remembrance of Me.' " Please, my beloved in Christ, eat the bread of life, may it nourish your soul, by our faith and demonstrate our obedience to Christ.
+EAT.
+Jesus continued, "In the same way He took the cup also after supper, saying, 'This cup is the new covenant in My blood; do this, as often as you drink it, in remembrance of Me.' " My beloved, drink and celebrate the spiritual life Christ brought into your souls.
 Drink.
 Remember as it is written in verse, 26 "For as often as you eat this bread and drink the cup, you proclaim the Lord's death until He comes."
 I say, Amen and Amen!

-We close by taking a moment to reflect on Christ and how He gained your salvation and then we sill sing praise to Christ.
+We close by taking a moment to reflect on Christ and how He gained your salvation and then we will sing praise to Christ in our final worship song.